utsav-shrma/job-listing-backend/README.md

-# jobListing
+# Job Listing
-A fullstack Job List platform based on MERN Stack
+A Express based backend for a fullstack Job List platform based on MERN Stack